Kahaani 2: Durga Rani Singh: Plot

 In the present, the policewoman comes to the nursing home and threatens Vidya to pay ransom to save Minnie.
 Terrified, Vidya escapes from the hospital after recovering from her coma and returns home in search of the address that the kidnapper asked her to come to.
-She is caught by Halder and Inderjeet at her home but escapes after shooting Inderjeet in his arm.
-Vidya then arrives at Kolkata, where she goes to the docks as ordered by Mohit and offers to pay the ransom to the policewoman.
+She is caught by Halder and Inderjeet at her home but escapes after shooting Inderjeet in the arm.
+Vidya then arrives in Kolkata, where she goes to the docks as ordered by Mohit and offers to pay the ransom to the policewoman.
 Mohit shoots the policewoman when she takes interest in the ransom money and then tries to strangle Vidya as revenge, but is shot dead by Minnie, who picked up his fallen revolver.
 Vidya then calls Inderjeet to seek his help, but Haldar and other police officers ask Inderjeet to call her to a place where they can arrest her.
 Inderjeet asks Vidya to come to his paternal house, where they are surrounded by the police force.
 Halder tries to arrest Vidya, but she shoots him in the leg and later sets the house on fire.

 It is revealed that Durga was married to Inderjeet at a very young age, but they separated later.
 After recovering from her coma, Durga asked Inderjeet for his help to save Minnie and they planned her escape.
-In the present, Inderjeet helped Durga in escaping to Kolkata in the police Ambassador car by smuggling her in the trunk, and he helps her escape from the burning house.
+In the present, Inderjeet helps Durga escape to Kolkata in the police Ambassador's car by smuggling her in the trunk, and he helps her escape from the burning house.
 Inderjeet also arranged passports for Durga and her adopted daughter under their new identities.

 In the end, Durga (who is believed to be dead by the police) is traveling to New York City for Minnie's operation.
 Inderjeet is seen happily driving with his family.